Warday: West Coast

 Having suffered no direct attacks or fallout, California has recovered from the EMP to a prewar standard of living, with heavy Japanese and British investment and influence.
 Fearful that millions of refugees from the rest of the U.S. would deluge the state and greatly damage its enviable standard of living, California closed off its borders, suspended habeas corpus, and became overtly authoritarian in both outlook and operation.
 Suspected illegal immigrants are immediately imprisoned or deported, or even executed.
 Other regions, such as the Pacific Northwest and the Deep South that also escaped the worst of Warday, have adopted similar but less draconian measures.
-Though it hosts the President and remnants of the Federal Government, California in practice is a sovereign nation, hosting de facto embassies of the world's surviving powers in Sacramento.
+Though it hosts the president and remnants of the federal government, California in practice is a sovereign nation, hosting de facto embassies of the world's surviving powers in Sacramento.

 Aztlan

 A new Hispanic/Native American nation named Aztlan emerges through secession.
-Its government claims all of the area from West Texas to the California border up to Nevada, has forcibly expelled almost all white residents, and has set up a libertarian socialist country that grants total autonomy to the Native American tribes within its borders.
-It welcomes Mexican immigrants, and announces plans to form a Hispanic nation along the Mexican border that includes California, Arizona, New Mexico, and Texas west of the Pecos.
+Its government claims all of the area from West Texas to the California border up to Nevada, has forcibly expelled almost all white residents, and has established libertarian socialist country that grants total autonomy to the Native American tribes within its borders.
+It welcomes Mexican immigrants and announces plans to form a Hispanic nation along the Mexican border that includes California, Arizona, New Mexico, and Texas west of the Pecos.
 The Japanese provide economic aid to Aztlan in exchange for exploitation of natural resources such as soy and uranium, and there is evidence that in reality, Aztlan has become a client state of Japan.
-Aztlan is recognized by most nations in Africa and Latin America, but the Governor of Texas plans to retake Aztlan by force.
+Aztlan is recognized by most nations in Africa and Latin America, but the governor of Texas plans to retake Aztlan by force.

 Economy, culture, and society

-The EMP destroyed most bank accounts, 401ks, pension funds, financial records, the stock market, the credit system and other electronically stored assets in the United States and Canada.
+The EMP destroyed most bank accounts, 401(k) plans, pension funds, financial records, the stock market, the credit system and other electronically stored assets in the United States and Canada.
 Money had undergone a rapid deflation and the economy reverted to a Gold Dollar system.
 Most electronic machinery and devices are also irretrievably damaged.
 Oil falls to 12 cents a barrel, while many other nations have called in loans and debts owed them by the United States.

 The Catholic and Episcopal churches reunite, and assisted suicide in the face of painful terminal illness is accepted and sanctioned by religious leaders including the Holy See.
 Wicca, "alternative" medicine, and organic medicine become common.
 Many Americans become Destructuralists, anarchists, and Luddites, rejecting civic authority and returning to a primitive lifestyle.
 Damaged communication systems mean that the American people remain isolated, and many believe that the USSR had won the war.

-Foreign companies move into the unaffected regions of the US to sell electronics, machinery, and investments, while exploiting it for natural resources, leading to fears that the United States will be reduced to Third World dependency.
+Foreign companies move into the unaffected regions of the U.S. to sell electronics, machinery, and investments, while exploiting it for natural resources, leading to fears that the United States will be reduced to Third World dependency.
 In spite of this, most Americans believe that the United States will recover its status as a great power.